minin43/nZombies-Chronicles/README.md

 # What is this branch?
-It's **NOT** Chronicles, it's nZombies 1.0 with Sandbox as its Creative Mode.
+It's **NOT** Chronicles, it's nZombies 1.0 intending to have Sandbox as its Creative Mode in the future.

 ## Why?
 I came up with an idea for making Creative Mode better, and this branch is my test to see if it can work.